SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ```

 You can also address the entire object, which is illustrated in the example of section [Method Chaining and Chained Attribute Access](#method-chaining-and-chained-attribute-access).
 The following code snippet declares a local data object in a method.
-It has the same name as a data object declared in the private visibility section. shows a method implementation. `me` is used to access the non-local data object.
+It has the same name as a data object declared in the private visibility section. `me` is used to access the non-local data object.

 ``` abap
 CLASS zcl_demo_abap DEFINITION